Ericsson/codechecker/docs/analyzer/user_guide.md

                         Show checkers only from the analyzers specified.
                         Currently supported analyzers are: clangsa, clang-
                         tidy.
-  --details             Show details about the checker, such as description,
+  --details             Show details about the checker, such as status,
-                        if available.
-  --profile {PROFILE/list}
+                        checker name, analyzer name, severity, guidelines and description.
+Status shows if the checker is enabled besides the given labels.
+If the labels don't trigger a checker then the status is determined by the analyzer tool.
+  --label [LABEL]       Filter checkers that are attached the given label.
+The
+                        format of a label is <label>:<value>.
+If no argument is given then available labels are listed.
+If only
+                        <label> is given then available values are listed.
-                        List checkers enabled by the selected profile.
+  --profile [PROFILE]   List checkers enabled by the selected profile.
+If no
-                        'list' is a special option showing details about profiles collectively.
+                        argument is given then available profiles are listed.
-  --guideline GUIDELINE [GUIDELINE ...]
+  --guideline [GUIDELINE]
-                        List checkers that report on a specific guideline rule.
-Here you can add the guideline name or the ID of a rule.
-Without additional parameter, the available guidelines and their corresponding rules will be listed.
+                        List checkers that report on a specific guideline.
+                        Without additional parameter, the available guidelines
+                        and their corresponding rules will be listed.
+  --severity [SEVERITY]
+                        List checkers with the given severity.
+Make sure to indicate severity in capitals (e.g. HIGH, MEDIUM, etc.) If no argument is given then available severities are listed.
   --checker-config      Show checker configuration options for all
                         existing checkers supported by the analyzer.
                         These can be given to 'CodeChecker analyze --checker-config'.
-  --only-enabled        Show only the enabled checkers.
+  --only-enabled        DEPRECATED.
+Show only the enabled checkers.
-  --only-disabled       Show only the disabled checkers.
+  --only-disabled       DEPRECATED.
+Show only the disabled checkers.
   -o {rows,table,csv,json}, --output {rows,table,csv,json}
                         The format to list the applicable checkers as.
                         (default: rows)